-The arts and culture grantmaking is based on the premise that a diverse and flourishing cultural community contributes to the city of Chicago’s overall civic and economic vitality.
-The Foundation provides multi-year, general operating support to more than 200 theaters, dance organizations, musical groups, museums, exhibitors, and visual arts organizations, small and large, across the region.
-This support enables these organizations to develop programs that enrich their audiences and the larger community, to grow artistically, and to build and sustain their organizational strength.
+The MacArthur Foundation’s arts and culture grantmaking is a key component of its Chicago Commitment, its home community.
+This work is based on the premise that a diverse and flourishing cultural community contributes to Chicago’s overall economic, educational, and civic vitality.
+The Foundation provides support that enables more than 300 arts organizations to grow artistically, to develop programs that enrich their audiences and the larger community, to pursue innovation, and to build and sustain their organizational strength.
 This, in turn, strengthens communities, creates jobs, attracts tourism, and provides cultural and educational resources for the city.

 Since 1978, the Foundation has supported arts and culture in Chicago to express our civic commitment and contribute to the economy of the city and region.
 Since 2003, the Foundation’s arts strategy has focused on the following goals:

-- To support the arts and cultural infrastructure of the Chicago area through flexible, multi-year general operating support
+- To support the arts and cultural infrastructure of the Chicago area through flexible, multi-year core operating support

 - To provide funding for special, time-limited projects and initiatives that benefits a set of arts organizations or the sector as a whole